 - Add balsamic and mustard and thoroughly blend in.
 Turn heat off.

-- Add chicken back to pan and toss in sauce until well coated.
+- Add chicken back to pan and toss in sauce until well coated and chicken is warmed.